DanielMartensson/Deeplearning2C/ReadMe.md

 * Generate an application for Iphone.
 Iphone app generation works for this project, but I haven't tested it yet because I focusing on Android at the moment.
 * Search for bugs.
 If you find any...please open an issue or a pull request.
 * Scale down dependencies inside the build.gradle file, and only use the most necessary for training the deep neural network
+* The view need to be better done.
+Sometimes, I can't even see the progress bar.
+Please use SceneBulilder 8 for that.

 ## How is the project organized?